yudhisteer/Generating-Design-Ideas-from-Keywords/README.md

 </p>

 ##### 1.1.1 Unsupervised Learning
 In unsupervised learning we're given only data **no** labels and our goal is to understand or build up a representation of the hidden and underlying structure in that data to extract insights into the foundational structure of the data itself.

+1. **Clustering:**  the goal is to find groups within the data that are similar through some type of metric.

+2. **Dimensionality Reduction:** we start off with data in three dimensions and we're going to find two axes of variation in this case and reduce our data projected down to 2D.

+3. **Feature Extraction:** with autoencoders we are trying to reconstruct the input data to basically learn features.
+So we're learning a feature representation without using any additional external labels.

+5. **Density Estimation:**  we're trying to estimate and model this density.
+We want to fit a model such that the density is higher where there's more points concentrated.

 <p align="center">
   <img src= "https://user-images.githubusercontent.com/59663734/158328574-edf605f7-2e85-4919-8c61-86fdd9fb4331.png" width="500" height="500"/>
 </p>

+To summarize, in ```supervised``` learning we want to use ```label data``` to learn a function mapping from ```X to Y``` and in ```unsupervised``` learning we use ```no labels``` and instead we try to learn some ```underlying hidden structure``` of the data.

 # Conclusion